gmc-code/PC-app-development/docs/tk_apps/tk_name_age.rst

 .. image:: images/name_age_grid.png
     :scale: 100%

-- Use the `grid` method to place the widgets in rows and columns in the window.
+- Use the `grid` method to place the widgets in rows and columns in the root.
 - The `row` and `column` parameters determine the position of each widget.
 - The labels and entry fields are placed in rows 0 and 1.
 - The button and text widget are placed in row 2 and 3.